andrewyatz/ensembl-species-search-duckdb/README.md

 ## Known bugs

-1. We bring back too many rows for species searches because the metadata schema includes data for partial and integrated releases
-2. We have a duplicate issue in taxonomy names where a linked name class e.g. `equivalent name` has more than one entry in the target taxa name table
+1. We have a duplicate issue in taxonomy names where a linked name class e.g. `equivalent name` has more than one entry in the target taxa name table
-3. We cannot create duckdb FTS indexes as both of these create duplicate rows via their "primary key"
+2. We cannot create duckdb FTS indexes as both of these create duplicate rows via their "primary key"